Tony Gaudio

-Gaetano (Tony) Gaudio, A.S.C.
-(20 November 1883 - 10 August 1951) was a pioneer Italian-American cinematographer of more than 1000 films.
-Gaudio won the Academy Award for Best Cinematography for Anthony Adverse, becoming the first Italian to have won an Oscar, and was nominated five additional times for Hell's Angels, Juarez, The Letter, Corvette K-225, and A Song to Remember.
-He is cited as the first to have created a montage sequence for a film in The Mark of Zorro.
+Gaetano Antonio Gaudio, ASC (20 November 1883 - 10 August 1951) was an Italian-American cinematographer.
+He is considered a pioneer of motion picture photography during the early 20th-century, and worked on some 150 productions between 1903 and 1949.
+He won an Academy Award for Best Cinematography for Anthony Adverse (1936), becoming the first Italian-born artist to win an Oscar, with an additional five nominations.

+Gaudio pioneered a number of technical and artistic innovations, among them the first montage sequence in a Hollywood film (for 1920's The Mark of Zorro), shooting day-for-night (in 1923's The Song of Love), and shooting the first all-talking, all-color film (1929's On with the Show!).
 He was among the founders of the American Society of Cinematographers, and served as president from 1924 until 1925.

 Early life and education

 Born Gaetano Antonio Gaudio in Cosenza, Italy in 1883 to a famous photographic family.
 The son of one of Italy’s foremost photographic artists, the boy was quite literally brought up in the studio, where he learned at an early age to use the still camera and to develop negatives in the darkroom.
 His father also gave him a liberal education in lenses, cameras, composition and the manipulation of lights so that when the time came to take up motion photography, the young Tony had a head full of useful information to start with.

 At two months old, Tony’s family moved from Cosenza to Rome for a short period in order for Tony to attend art school.
 He is indebted to his art training for his later interest in the camera as a medium of art, as opposed to a mere recording instrument.
 Tony was hardly nine years old when he began to play with photographic papers, making his own enlargements.
 After attending art school in Rome, he became an assistant to his father and older brother, Rafael (Ralph) Gaudio, a prominent portrait photographer in Italy who later became president of the Society of Photography in Europe, and was nominated as Knight of the Crown in Italy for photographic achievement.

 Then it became necessary to take time out from the photographic side of his education to go to military school.
 It was 1900 when he bade good-bye to the army and returned home, where he worked as an apprentice alongside his younger brother Eugenio (Eugene) Gaudio in the family photography studio owned by Rafael, "Foto Gaudio", in the historic center of the Calabrian city.